qe-collaborative-services/1115-hub/support/assurance/ahc-hrsn-elt/screening/results-test-e2e/diagnostics.md

            issue_column,
            invalid_value,
            'Invalid timestamp "' || invalid_value || '" found in ' || issue_column,
-           'Please be sure to provide both a valid date and time (Format: YYYY-MM-DDTHH:MM:SS.000Z).'
+           'Please be sure to provide both a valid date and time.'
       FROM valid_date_time_in_all_rows;
 WITH mandatory_value AS (
     SELECT 'SDOH_DOMAIN' AS issue_column,